Zingst: Rocket experiments

 At the former National People's Army training area in the Sundisch meadows from 1970-1992 various experiments were conducted using high-altitude research rockets.

-In the early 1970s, five Polish Meteor 1E missiles were launched from here.
-From 21 October 1988, Russian MMR06-M missiles were launched.
+In the early 1970s, five Polish Meteor 1E sounding rockets were launched from here.
+From 21 October 1988, Soviet MMR06-M rockets were launched.
 Even after the Wende, trials continued.
-Between 14 February 1992 and 10 April 1992, 19 Russian MMR06-M missiles were fired from Zingst.
-Although further rockets were available, the launch of MMR06-M missiles on Zingst had to be stopped in April 1992 because the army needed to clear the site to make the out of bounds area safe.
+Between 14 February 1992 and 10 April 1992, 19 Russian MMR06-M rockets were fired from Zingst.
+Although further rockets were available, the launch of MMR06-M rockets on Zingst had to be stopped in April 1992 because the army needed to clear the site to make the out of bounds area safe.